-Cross-collateralization may adversely affect the timing and amount of recoveries on the receivables and the payments on the notes.
 The financed equipment securing a receivable of an obligor held by the trust may also secure other receivables of the same obligor financed by CNH Industrial Capital America LLC that may or may not be included in the trust (such an obligor, is referred to as a common obligor).
 CNH Industrial Capital America LLC has agreed to subordinate all rights in any equipment included in the trust and has agreed to obtain a similar subordination agreement from any third-party or securitization vehicle to which they may sell any interest in any equipment related to a receivable that has been sold to the trust.
 As a result, a receivable of a common obligor held by any other securitization vehicle may have a subordinated lien or security interest on the financed equipment securing the receivables of such common obligor in the trust.
 Actions by the servicer for any other securitization vehicle, or the trustee related to the securities issued by another securitization vehicle, may adversely affect the timing and amount of recoveries by the trust with respect to the receivables held by the trust.
 These actions include enforcement of the security interest of any other securitization vehicle in the financed equipment securing receivables in the trust if receivables with a common obligor in such securitization vehicle go into default, remedial proceedings in the event of the bankruptcy of the common obligor or application of payments received under receivables.
 Such actions may adversely affect the timing and amount of recovery by the trust.

-Defaults on the receivables may cause payment delays or losses and could adversely affect the price of your notes.
 You will rely primarily upon collections on the receivables in the trust for payments on your notes.
 Your notes have the benefit of a spread account and subordination of other securities as credit enhancement.
 This credit enhancement will cover losses and delinquencies on the receivables up to some level.
 However, if the level of receivables losses and/or delinquencies exceeds the available credit enhancement, you may experience delays in payments due to you or may not ultimately receive all interest and principal due to you.
 Such defaults or failure of the receivables to perform as anticipated could also adversely affect any credit ratings on the notes, which could limit your ability to resell your notes and/or adversely affect the price of your notes.